GimbaLabs/csk-about-csks/README.md

 In all cases, starter kits are designed to provide a starting point.
 As such, they should define next steps, calls to action, and further reading.

 ---
-## Part 2: What makes Cardano Starter Kit?
+## Part 3: What are the components of Cardano Starter Kit?
+You might have additional ideas for how to define what a CSK is.
+We are starting here, and we're eager to collaborate on all aspects of how to make CSKs as impactful as possible.

 ### Every CSK should include the following:
 1. Guiding questions, Learning Targets and Outcomes as modeled above
 2. Video lessons with time-stamped links